GuohaoDai/Android-Studio-Calculator/README.md

 # Calculator

-An calculator application in Android Studio.
+A calculator application in Android Studio.